 Dividend Income (target $11,500)

 As for reinvestment, I don’t DRIP in this portfolio.
 I just accumulate the dividend and invest in a stock whenever I see good value.
-Recently, I purchased Amgen, Kimberly Clark, and Consolidated Edison.
-The stock market is a bit high, but I’m too impatient to sit on the sidelines any longer.
+Earlier this year, I purchased Amgen, Kimberly Clark, and Consolidated Edison.
+The stock market is expensive right now, but I’m too impatient to sit on the sidelines.
 I’m pretty sure it will be fine in the long run (30+ years).

 I’ll compare our performance to VIG, Vanguard’s Dividend Appreciation ETF.